Dreaming381/Latios-Framework-Documentation/Installation and Compatibility Guide.md

 Features are controlled through the use of *installers*.
 You can see these installers in action by looking through the bootstrap templates.
-Every bootstrap is found in a static class named `<moduleName>Bootstrap` or `<moduleName>AuthoringBootstrap`.
+Every bootstrap is found in a static class named `<moduleName>Bootstrap` or `<moduleName>BakingBootstrap`.
 Check the documentation of each method to learn which bootstraps it needs to be called within.

 ## Platform Support

-Latios Framework currently only supports Windows, Mac OS, and Linux desktop platforms.
+Latios Framework does not support all platforms out-of-the-box.
 This is because the Kinemation module ships with a native plugin which is currently only built for those platforms.
 You can learn more about the plugin and how you can help extend it to work on more platforms [here](https://github.com/Dreaming381/AclUnity).

+Currently, out-of-the-box is supported for the following:

+-   Windows
+-   Linux Desktop
+-   Mac OS
+-   Android (including Meta Quest headsets)

-In addition, code stripping must be set to *Minimal* or *None*, and if building for IL2CPP, you may need to set the code generation mode to *Faster (Smaller) Builds*.
-Suggestions for improving build support are welcome!
+In addition, if building for IL2CPP, you may need to set the code generation mode to *Faster (Smaller) Builds*.

 If there is some other unexpected behavior, that is likely a bug.
 Please report the issue!